The Making of 'Beach Rocks Bigtime' and our Trip to Newfoundland that Inspired It

 Recently, I made this 90-second video of the creation of a large Newfoundland pebble painting, to show the layering process I frequently use to create the look of realistic stones.
 This is of interest to students of watercolour and allows non-artistic folk to get an idea of the planning that goes into my paintings.
 Click on the image below to view the video.

-For more information about 'Beach Rocks Bigtime' (which currently is on display at Meta4 Gallery), click here.
+For more information about 'Beach Rocks Bigtime' click here.

 Over many decades, we have toured every province and territory of Canada.
 Although each place was lovely and interesting to see, the island of Newfoundland remains in my top three favourite Canadian destinations (the others being Yukon Territory and Lake Superior).
 We look forward to another leisurely journey on The Rock one day soon.